AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

     1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-       Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
        Expected: No contact is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Contact list remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete -1`, `delete x`, (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. Deleting a contact when list is empty

+    1. Prerequisites: No contacts shown in filtered list.
+Use find command e.g. `find someonethatdoesntexist` to get empty list showing.

+    1. Test case: `delete 1`<br>
+       Expected: No contact is deleted.
+Error details shown in the status message.
+Contact list remains the same.

 ### Saving data